nmcolome/qs-js-api/readme.md

 ## to run and see the beautifulness of the API:
 - from your terminal, run 'nodemon'
 - visit localhost:3000/api/v1/foods (etc)
+- or visit the live version of the API at: https://qs-api-nc-sl.herokuapp.com/api/v1/foods

 ### The following endpoints are available.
 All endpoints will return the data as JSON.